pinga-lab/magnetic-ellipsoid/code/README.md

 * [confocal_triaxial_ellipsoids.ipynb](http://nbviewer.jupyter.org/github/pinga-lab/magnetic-ellipsoid/blob/master/code/confocal_triaxial_ellipsoids.ipynb)

-    Notebook illustrating the total-field anomalies produced by two confocal ellipsoids with the same magnetic moment.
+    Notebook generating the results presented in the subsection 2.5.2 of the manuscript about the ambiguity between confocal ellipsoids with the same magnetic moment.